ThinkR-open/gitlabr/CONTRIBUTING.md

 The gitlab test suite expects certain entities (user, project, files) to be present in the test server.
 Here is how to setup a test server:

-- install & make gitlab instance reachable at a certain address (The easiest way is to use the a docker image of the gitlab version of interest.)
+- install & make gitlab instance reachable at a certain address (The easiest way is to use the a docker image of the gitlab version of interest or use https://gitlab.com)
 - create a user
   + Add your username in environment.yml as GITLABR_TEST_LOGIN
   + Add your user ID in environment.yml as GITLABR_TEST_LOGIN_ID (numeric)